labilezhu/istio-insider/docs/source/troubleshooting/istio-troubleshooting/tcpproxy-half-close-connection-leak/tcpproxy-half-close-connection-leak.md

 - socket `FIN-WAIT-2 127.0.0.1:15001   172.29.73.7:44410   users:(("envoy"))` which from sidecar to App leaked.
 - socket `CLOSE-WAIT 172.29.73.7:38072  172.21.206.198:7777  users:(("envoy"))`  which from sidecar to upstream service leaked.
 - Ephemeral port 44410 can be reused by new socket connection to 172.21.206.198:7777 .
-  - When App create new connection and randomly selects the collision ephemeral port(44410) to connect any upstream service, a `connect timed out` issue may be happen.
+  - When App create new connection and randomly selects the collision ephemeral port(44410) to connect any upstream service(including TCP/HTTP service), a `connect timed out` issue may be happen.
+Because of conntrack TCP window check and mark the RST response to `Challenge ACK` as  `Invalid` and wil not delivery to Envoy.
 I will explain why later.

+Good news is:`Envoy TCPProxy Filter` has an [`idle_timeout`](https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/filters/network/tcp_proxy/v3/tcp_proxy.proto) setting which by default is 1 hour.
+So above problem will have a 1 hour leak window before being GC.